matthewq337/resume/index.md

 Graduated Thompson Valley High School in 2016

-Took a linux(fedora) and ms acces class from front range in 2017
+Took a linux(fedora) and ms access class from front range in 2017

 Worked at computer renaissance in 2018

-Worked at thompson school district in in 2019
+Worked at thompson school district in in 2019 took Introduction to Python: Absolute Beginner and  Introduction to Python: Fundamentals